jvbarea/cheapSharkTaqtile/README.md

 - Implement all styles with styled-components :white_check_mark:

-- Create the searchbar and the list using the provided Figma as reference; :white_check_mark:
+- Create the search bar and the list using the provided Figma as reference; :white_check_mark:
 (Used as reference)

 - Use the List of Deals API from Cheap Shark API to search the deals;:white_check_mark: